The Bounty Teacher's Guide

 Upstander Project and Its Mission

 We are especially committed to upstanding to stop injustice.
 We believe our society is harmed by social indifference that comes from an overreliance on false myths, silencing of voices, and misguided priorities.
 The words and deeds of upstanders can make us more aware of and engaged with forgotten historical and current events, and help us participate more fully in a democratic society.
 Our films are tethered to learning resources that support educators who want to focus on ignored stories by using documentary film.
 In 2015, on Indigenous Peoples’ Day, we released our short film, First Light, and a suite of nine related learning resources, and then in 2018, we released the Emmy-award winning documentary Dawnland, followed in 2019 by Dear Georgina, to help tell the important, timely, and complex story of the Maine Wabanaki-State Child Welfare Truth and Reconciliation Commission and the historical and intergenerational trauma Wabanaki people contend with on a daily basis as they heal.
 It has been our privilege and responsibility to honor the stories of the people who shared personal statements with the Maine Wabanaki TRC.
 We have aspired to be worthy of their trust as filmmakers, researchers, and educators.
+Bounty, part of our Dawnland film series, reveals the hidden story of the Phips Proclamation, one of many scalp-bounty proclamations used to exterminate Native people in order to take their land in what is now New England.
+In the film, which was released in 2021, Penobscot parents and children resist erasure and commemorate survival by reading and reacting to the government-issued Phips Proclamation’s call for colonial settlers to hunt, scalp, and murder Penobscot people.
+We have aspired to be worthy of the trust of Wabanaki people as filmmakers, researchers, and educators.

 Gratitude

-This guide was researched and written on the traditional land of the Pequossette and Nonantum peoples of the Massachusett Tribal Nation in the Charles River watershed in a place currently called Watertown, Massachusetts.
-To those who have helped shape this guide and made me think more deeply about the issues addressed here, I thank Penobscot Nation and other Wabanaki nations and tribes, Maine Wabanaki State Child Welfare Truth and Reconciliation Commission, Dawn Neptune Adams (Penobscot), Esther Anne (Passamaquoddy), Lisa Brooks (Abenaki), Lloyd Bryant (Penobscot), Kimonee Burke (Narragansett), Ann Canning of Waynesburg University and the Library of Congress’s Teaching with Primary Resources Program, Penobscot Nation Ambassador Maulian Dana (Penobscot), N. Bruce Duthu (Houma) of Dartmouth College, Anne Freeh Engel of Revolutionary Spaces, Claudia Tekina’ru Fox Tree (Arawak), Dina Gilio-Whitaker (Colville Confederated Tribes), Maria Girouard (Penobscot), gkisedtanamoogk (Mashpee Wampanoag) formerly of the University of Maine Orono, Erin Gleason, Chris Ives of Stonehill College, Liza Mazo, Kathy Mulvaney, Elisabeth Nevins of Seed Education Consulting, Christopher Newell (Passamaquoddy) of the Abbe Museum, Wabanaki REACH, Roger Paul (Passamaquoddy/Wolastoq) of the Indian Island School, University of Southern Maine and University of Maine Orono, Joel Schomberg, Nathaniel Sheidley of Revolutionary Spaces, Rebecca Sockbeson (Penobscot) of the University of Alberta, Elizabeth Solomon (Massachusett Tribe), endawnis Spears (Diné/Ojibwe/Chickasaw, Choctaw) of Akomawt Educational Initiative, Cedric Woods (Lumbee) of the University of Massachusetts Boston’s Institute for New England Native American Studies, and my colleagues at Upstander Project, Adam Mazo, Chelsea Strelser, and Laura Hummer.
-Kristine Malpica made countless invaluable contributions to the archival research and thinking that informed Lessons Two, Three, and Four, and created the outstanding electronic timeline [a1] that accompanies this guide.
-Alex Jones, Caitlin Jones (Massachusetts State Archives), and Brian Nelson Burford and Yvette Toledo (New Hampshire State Archives) supported our research with dedication and diligence.
-Samantha Whittle of Clark University and Julia Lawrence of Emory University helped out with an early draft of this document.
-Penelope Kogan and Lamisa Muksitu of Clark University kindly and capably lent exceptional support to the manuscript at the right moment.
-Special thanks to Yen Tan of Otto is the One for contributing to design and to Abby Lank for graphic design.
+This guide was researched and written on the traditional homeland of the Pequossette band of the Massachusett Tribal Nation near Quinobequin and present-day Watertown, Massachusetts.
+To those who helped shape this guide and made me think more deeply about the issues addressed here, I thank Penobscot Nation and other Wabanaki nations and tribes, Maine Wabanaki State Child Welfare Truth and Reconciliation Commission, Dawn Neptune Adams (Penobscot), Esther Anne (Passamaquoddy), Lisa Brooks (Abenaki), Lloyd Bryant (Penobscot), Kimonee Burke (Narragansett), Ann Canning of Waynesburg University and the Library of Congress’s Teaching with Primary Resources Program, Penobscot Nation Ambassador Maulian Bryant, N. Bruce Duthu (Houma) of Dartmouth College, Anne Freeh Engel and Nathaniel Sheidley of Revolutionary Spaces, Claudia Tekina’ru Fox Tree (Arawak), Dina Gilio-Whitaker (Colville Confederated Tribes), Maria Girouard (Penobscot), gkisedtanamoogk (Mashpee Wampanoag) formerly of the University of Maine Orono, Erin Gleason, Chris Ives of Stonehill College, Michelle LeBlanc, Kathy Mulvaney, Elisabeth Nevins of Seed Education Consulting, Christopher Newell (Passamaquoddy), Roger Paul (Passamaquoddy/Wolastoq) of the Indian Island School, University of Southern Maine and University of Maine Orono, Joel Schomberg, Rebecca Sockbeson (Penobscot) of the University of Alberta, Elizabeth Solomon (Massachusett Tribe), endawnis Spears (Diné/Ojibwe/Chickasaw/Choctaw), Cedric Woods (Lumbee) of the University of Massachusetts Boston’s Institute for New England Native American Studies, and my Upstander Project colleagues Adam Mazo and Laura Hummer.

 - Mishy Lesser